robey/globwatch/README.md

 - `currentSet()` - Return the set of filenames that currently exist and match the glob pattern being scanned.
 The filenames are all absolute.

+- `snapshot()` - Return an object representing the current state of watched folders and files.
+(See "Snapshots" below.)

 Events signalled: